tir38/android-test-only-module-failure/README.md

 ![3](image3.gif)

-What is the application doing looking for strings with that resource ID?
-The app under test is self contained in the app-debug.apk.
-I have no clue why this is happening
+Why is the application looking for strings with that resource ID?
+The app under test is self-contained in the app-debug.apk.
+I have no clue why this is happening.